Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Introduction

 \section{Introduction}

 Dislocations in metals are curve-like defects in the atomic lattice.
 The emergent group behavior of many dislocations is the driving mechanism of plastic deformation of metals.
 One of the reasons that describing plastic deformation is an active field of research is that there is no consensus on a description for the self-interaction force of a dislocation curve.
-Such a descriptions has been sought for more than half a century; we cite several papers in the remainder of the introduction.
+Such a description has been sought for more than half a century; we cite several papers in the remainder of the introduction.
+The aim of this paper is to contribute towards reaching consensus by developing a framework for computing expansions for several descriptions of the self-interaction force.

-To describe the complexity of this self-interaction force, we first introduce the setting of our problem.
+To describe the complexity of describing the self-interaction force of a dislocation curve, we first introduce the setting.
 To avoid long formulas and to keep the focus on the methodology, we consider the simple setting where $\R^2$ represents an isotropic elastic medium with shear modulus $\mu > 0$ and Poisson ratio $\nu \in (-1, \frac12)$.
 We consider a dislocation loop represented by a closed regular curve $\Gamma \subset \R^2$, and set $b = e_1$ as its Burgers vector, where $\{e_1, e_2\}$ is the standard basis in $\R^2$.
 For readers unfamiliar with dislocations and their Burgers vector, we refer to the textbooks \cite{HirthLothe82,HullBacon11}.
 For $x \in \Gamma$ we set

 as respectively the curvature, tangent vector (counter-clockwise direction) and outward pointing normal vector of $\Gamma$ at $x$.
 Figure \ref{fig:Gamma0} illustrates the setting.
 Our sign convention is that $\kappa(x) < 0$ when $\Gamma$ is a circle.